justinmeiners/image-sequence-streaming/README.md

 - Hard limit on the number of frames due to memory.
 - Slow framerates due to core graphics/UIKit limitations.

 This project aims to overcome these limitations by streaming individual frames, as fast as possible, from an optimized sequence file.

-The approach used in this project offers many benefits over traditional methods:
+This unique approach offers many benefits over traditional methods:
 - No load times.
 - Constant small memory footprint (a few frames at most) regardless of frame count.
 - Nearly unlimted sequence length.